Ceiba’s Recommendations for Basic Necessities

 - Waterproof guidebook of the river – available at Ceiba!

-- Your personal life jacket: must be a Type III or V (we rent Type V life jackets and they are included in the Whole Shabang!)
+- Your personal life jacket: must be a Type III or V (we rent Type V life jackets and they are included at no charge in the Whole Shabang!)

 - Small binoculars